Sakub/MusicPlayer/README.md

 How to use:
 Make a folder in which you put this script, after that create folder Music in which you have to put all your songs.
-It should look like this:
----MusicPlayer
-	|
-	----main.py
-	----Music
-		|
-		----your songs